Over 100 Years Of Enriching Lives

-This is the ninth consecutive year we’ve been recognised for our Payroll Giving.
+This is the 10th consecutive year we’ve been recognised for our Payroll Giving.
 46% of Beaverbrooks colleagues give to charities closest to their hearts every month straight from their pay – the national average is 6%, so we’re extremely proud of our people!

 We won Best Community Retailer at Retail Week Awards

 In recognition of our outstanding work in the community, we were awarded ‘Best Community Retailer’ at Retail Week Awards this year.

 “As Charity Manager here at Beaverbrooks, I am extremely proud of how our people give back, spread awareness and help the many causes we believe in.
 Our colleagues enrich lives in so many ways through their volunteering, their fundraising, their payroll giving and their real passion to help others.